 Oat Flour Brownies

 Oat flour brownies are rich, fudgy and so decadent.
 They are the perfect dessert and easy to make, all you need is a large bowl and a spatula to make the batter.
-These healthy oat flour brownies are gluten free, egg free and vegan.
+These oat flour brownies are gluten free, egg free and vegan.

 Three brownies made with oat flour on a white plate, strawberries in background.